Mjøstårnet

-Mjøstårnet is an 18-storey mixed-use building in Brumunddal, Norway, completed in March 2019.
-It is officially the world's tallest timber building, at 85.4 m tall.
-Mjøstårnet translates as "the tower of lake Mjøsa".
-The building is named after Norway's biggest lake, which is 100km away from Oslo.
+Mjøstårnet (Norwegian for the tower of Mjøsa) is an 18-storey mixed-use building in Brumunddal, Norway, completed in March 2019.
+At the time of completion, it was officially the world's tallest wooden building, at 85.4 m tall, before being surpassed by Ascent MKE in August 2022.
+The building is named after Norway's biggest lake, which is 100 km away from Oslo.

 Mjøstårnet has a combined floor area of around 11300 m2.
-The building offers a hotel, apartments, offices, a restaurant and common areas, as well as a swimming hall in the adjacent first-floor extension.
+The building offers a hotel, apartments, offices, a restaurant and common areas, as well as a swimming pool in the adjacent first-floor extension.
 This is about 4700 m2 in size and also built in wood.

+Design

 Mjøstårnet was designed by Norwegian studio Voll Arkitekter for AB Invest.
 Timber structures were installed by Norwegian firm Moelven Limtre, including load-bearing structures in glued laminated timber.
 Cross laminated timber were used for stairwells, elevator shafts and balconies.

 As the main vertical/lateral structural elements and the floor spanning systems of Mjøstårnet are constructed from timber, the building is considered an all-timber structure.
 An all-timber structure may include the use of localized non-timber connections between timber elements.
 It may also include non-timber floors as long as the decks are supported by a primary structure made in timber (resting on timber beams).
 In Mjøstårnet, concrete slabs were used on the top seven floors in order to handle comfort criteria and acoustics.

+Notable examples

 The next tallest wooden building is the 84 m, 24-storey high HoHo Tower in Vienna, Austria.
 However, this building is a timber-concrete composite building since it has a concrete core stabilizing the building, according to the definition of CTBUH.

 The Japanese wood products company Sumitomo Forestry is proposing to build the W350 Project a 350 m, 70-floor tower to commemorate its 350th anniversary in 2041.